Rare cancers

 Knowing when you need more help

-Feeling anxious all, or most, of the time can be very hard.
-You may start avoiding social situations.
-This can lead to you feeling isolated and low in mood.
-If these feelings do not improve, or they get worse, it may mean that you are depressed.
+Life can feel difficult when you are anxious.
+You may start avoiding your friends, family and social situations.
+This can lead to feeling isolated and low in mood.
+If these feelings do not improve, or they get worse, it may mean you are depressed.

 If you think, or someone close to you thinks, you have anxiety or depression, there is help available.
-You can speak to your GP, specialist doctor or nurse at the hospital.
+You can speak to your GP or specialist cancer team at the hospital.
 They will listen and offer advice or refer you to a counsellor or psychologist.
-Your doctor may prescribe medication to help.
+Your doctor may be able to give medication to help.

 We have more information about coping with depression and anxiety.
 There are also organisations that can help.

-Knowing more about the type of cancer you have and its treatment can help you cope with your situation.
+Knowing more about the cancer type and its treatment can help you cope with your situation.
 But getting information about a rare cancer can be difficult.
-You may want to know as much as possible about the cancer and its treatments to help you make the best decisions.
+You may want to know as much as possible to help you make the best decisions.
 You may also need information and support to manage any symptoms you have and cope with practical issues, such as work and money.

-The first people you should talk to are your cancer team at the hospital.
-They know the details of your situation and can tell you about plans for treatment.
-They can help with emotional support and help you contact people who can help with practical issues like work and money.
+The first people you should talk to are your healthcare team at the hospital.
+They know your situation and can tell you about plans for treatment.
+They can help with emotional support and contact people who can help with any practical issues.

 We have information about many types of rare cancers.
-If you cannot find what you are looking for, you can also call our cancer support specialists free on 0808 808 00 00.
+If you cannot find what you are looking for, you can also call our specialists on the Macmillan Support Line for free on 0808 808 00 00, every day from 8am to 8pm.

 Even if there is not a lot of information about the type of cancer you have, general information can still help.
 We have information about: